Last update: 01.24.2019

 The first thing to keep in mind about Private Tunnel VPN is that its registered in the United States.
-Since the United States is a member of the Five Eyes intelligence alliance and is otherwise known as an online surveillance-heavy state, this puts the secrecy of your data in jeopardy.
-Especially if data is requested by the government.
+Since the US is a member of the Five Eyes intelligence alliance and is otherwise known as an online surveillance-heavy state, this puts the secrecy of your data in jeopardy especially if the government requests data.

 In terms of security, Private Tunnel VPN is hard to beat – at least when casually browsing the web.
-Many users appreciate the fact that this service ensures your true IP address remains hidden at all times.
-The result is that you can rest assured all your Wi-Fi connections are optimally secure at all times – something very important when using the internet in public places.
+Many users appreciate the fact that this service ensures your real IP address remains hidden at all times.
+The result is that you can rest assured that all your wifi connections are optimally secure at all times – something essential when using the internet in public places.
 Also, none of your data is ever exposed to cybercriminals.
 This VPN service helps prevent viruses or malware from attacking your devices.

-It is no surprise that this VPN company uses the protocol they created.
+It’s not a shocker that Private Tunnel uses the protocol they created.
 OpenVPN was based on the almost identical TLS protocol, which is used by HTTPS.
-However, it is noteworthy that OpenVPN goes a step further – it always creates a new session for TLS every time someone uses it.
+However, it’s worth noting that OpenVPN goes a step further – it always creates a new session for TLS every time someone uses it.
 This means that all clients receive the same level of desired security for SSL.
 Additionally, you get the benefit of being able to dump all possible vulnerabilities.
 OpenVPN is the market standard for a reason – it’s been proven to be secure.

-Many people think it is somewhat strange that this VPN service only employs 128-bit AES-GCM encryption.
-However, this is still a high-quality cipher and will provide strong data security.
+Many people think it’s somewhat strange that Private Tunnel VPN service employs 128-bit AES-GCM encryption.
+However, this is still a high-quality cipher and will provide robust data security.

-With that said, it’s true that this is not as strong or as secure as AES-256 encryption (which is applied by many VPN services on the market today).
-Private Tunnel VPN makes the claim that most attackers do not invade the encryption algorithm, which is why they believe it is secure enough, while also winning on speed.
-The performance part is certainly true, but we wouldn’t recommend using this one for truly sensitive activities, such as organizing a putsch in Washington, D.C.
+That said, it’s true that this is not as strong or as secure as AES-256 encryption (which is applied by many VPN services on the market today).
+Private Tunnel VPN claims that most attackers do not invade the encryption algorithm, which is why they believe AES-128 is secure enough, while also winning on speed.
+The performance part is undoubtedly true, but we wouldn’t recommend using this one for truly sensitive activities, such as organizing a putsch in Washington, D.C.

 Protection from DNS leaks